West Fork Rain Creek Falls

 ...you know... it is possible that even Rex Johnson has NOT seen this one...

-West Fork Rain Creek has 2 tributaries.
+West Fork Rain Creek has 3 tributaries.
 Below is quite a waterfall filled gorge.
 This image appears smaller because it is reduced in scale.
 The high falls here may be 100’ high.
+Perhaps this will all make more sense once we get there.

 GPS coordinates- ±33°16.160’N 108°39.950’W at the downstream end – bottom of this photo